 Studio Aisslinger follows this motto in its various projects.
 Through "storytelling" objects become more than just cool factual products; they carry their own story.
 Like everyday life, as the world itself is collaged from various elements, studio aisslinger replaces the homogeneous monochrome style world with a mixture of vintage, flea market, classics and archetypal new design; The result is a grown-up mish-mash that blends a variety of details into a vibrant, inspiring atmosphere.

 Rolf Benz ADDIT designed by Werner Aisslinger and Tina Bunyaprasit

 House of Eden: What importance is attached to sustainability today?

-The question of sustainability and ecological design is crucial.
+The issues of sustainability and ecological design are crucial.
 From what kind of production do the used materials come from?
-What is the COXNUMX footprint and what is the relationship to the finite resources of our planet?
-Do they come from afar or are you local?
-Do they tell a unique story as well as the story of the place we are trying to reshape?
+What is your CO2 footprint and what is your relationship to the finite resources of our planet?
+Do you come from afar or are you local?
+Do you also tell in your own story the story of the place we are trying to reshape?